seelabs/rippled/docs/bridge/spec.md

 server type called a "witness".
 This key operation is described in a section below.

-This bridge does not exchange assets between two ledger - instead it locks assets on one ledger (the locking-chain) and represents those assets with wrapped assets on another chain (the issuing-chain).
+This bridge does not exchange assets between two ledgers - instead it locks assets on one ledger (the locking-chain) and represents those assets with wrapped assets on another chain (the issuing-chain).
 A good model to keep in mind is a box with in infinite supply of wrapped assets.
 Putting an asset from the locking chain into the box will release a wrapped asset onto the issuing chain.
-Putting a wrapped asset from the issuing chain back into the box will release one of the exiting locking-chain assets back onto the locking chain.
+Putting a wrapped asset from the issuing chain back into the box will release one of the existing locking-chain assets back onto the locking chain.
 There is no other way to get assets into or out of the box.
 Note that there is no way for the box to "run out of" wrapped assets - it has an infinite supply.